UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 4. Compare the input with the output.
 </div></div>

 From now on we start using TeXworks.
-In the final exam TeXworks will be used.
+Any homework exercises you are asked to hand in have to be functional in TeXworks.
+Be aware that files that work correctly in overleaf do not always work correctly in TeXworks, due to overleaf automatically ignoring some errors.
+Always make sure to check your work if you have been using Overleaf.

 Resources
 ---------